ngx-web3/sdk/libs/ui/payment-btn/README.md

 ## 👀 Overview
-Simple HTML UI Crypto Payment Button Component that allows your to provide decentralized USD transaction payment solution with [Ethereum (ETH)](https://ethereum.org), [Binance (BNB)](https://www.binance.com) or [Solana (SOL)](https://solana.com) token.
+Simple HTML UI Crypto Payment Button Component that allows your to provide 100% decentralized USD transaction transactions solution with [Bitcoin (BTC)](https://bitcoin.org/) [Ethereum (ETH)](https://ethereum.org), [Binance (BNB)](https://www.binance.com) or [Solana (SOL)](https://solana.com) token.
 It includes real-time currency conversion from USD to selected token using [Coingecko API](https://www.coingecko.com/en/api).
-It also includes an optiionnal UI to display the transaction status.
+It also includes an optionnal UI parametter to display QRCode and the transaction status.
 This HTML component is a great way to provide a crypto payment button to your application or website without centralized payment provider.

 ## ⚙️ Install